What Is Cheesecake Made Of?

 The Crust: An Essential Base for Cheesecake

 No cheesecake is complete without its crust.
-The crust provides the perfect contrast to the creamy filling, adding a satisfying crunch and an extra layer of flavor.
+The crust perfectly contrasts the creamy filling, adding a satisfying crunch and an extra layer of flavor.

 Graham Cracker Crust: The Classic Choice